ybhphoenix/ACloserLook_FIGARO/README.md

 #### 1.2  Utilization

 After the configuration of environmental conditions and library, the utilization steps are listed as follows:
-        a) Construct the ring oscillator circuit by instantiating the cells in the file "tcbn28hpcplusbwp12t30p140_170a.spi".
+        a) Construct the ring oscillator circuit by instantiating the cells in the file "tcbn28hpcplusbwp12t30p140_170a.spi".<br />
 	b) Adjust the aspect ratios or the number of instantiated cells to realize similar filtering or drive capabilities and the same delay relationships measured from FPGA or ASIC implementation.
-The simulated oscillation period of each loop in the example model is about 10% of the corresponding measured value in Table I in the paper, with the same delay relationships.
+The simulated oscillation period of each loop in the example model is about 10% of the corresponding measured value in Table I in the paper, with the same delay relationships.<br />
-	c) The input connections of some AND gates are determined by the applied feedback polynomial to implement closed or open feedback paths.
+	c) The input connections of some AND gates are determined by the applied feedback polynomial to implement closed or open feedback paths.<br />
-	d) The start signal is configured as a pwl (piece-wise linear) input stimulus to enable the oscillation.
+	d) The start signal is configured as a pwl (piece-wise linear) input stimulus to enable the oscillation.<br />
-	e) Transient noise analysis is performed on the output signal of the ring oscillator to obtain the simulated waveforms for the cause analysis of periodic oscillations.
+	e) Transient noise analysis is performed on the output signal of the ring oscillator to obtain the simulated waveforms for the cause analysis of periodic oscillations.<br />
 	f) The tool HSPICE is applied to run the model with the instruction: hspice model.sp.
 The version of HSPICE used in this paper is HSPICE Version Q-2020.03-3.

 ### 2  Dataset